 - When you call the City, give your name, address, and phone number.
 This information is kept confidential on all complaints, but is necessary in case an inspector needs to call you for more information.

 - On police calls the identity of the caller is kept confidential only under certain circumstances (e.g., when the caller is a crime victim), and there may be cases in which you are asked to sign a police complaint.

-- If you do not wish to call, you may also file a complaint using our online Complaint form.
+- If you do not wish to call, you may also file a complaint using the online Complaint form.

 - Give the address where the nuisance is located and list specifically what is wrong.
 The City needs specific complaints.

 - Call again if the problem recurs or if a new problem occurs.
-If an owner follows an inspector's order, the case is closed, so another complaint is needed to open it up again.
+If an owner follows an inspector's order, the case is closed, so another complaint may be needed to open it up again.

-- Remember that City staff are people, too.
-They are concerned about responding to your needs.
+- Remember that City Customer Service Representatives are concerned about providing accurate information and responding to your needs.
 A reasonable tone and general politeness is welcomed.